Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: Order Parameter

 In the thermodynamic limit, close to a continuous transition, the order parameter is expected to vanish algebraically as

 where $\zeta_m$ is a critical exponent.
-This scaling is governed by the divergence of a correlation length $\xi \sim |\epsilon - \epsilon_c|^{-\nu_m}$.
-For finite-size systems, the order parameter receives system-size-dependent corrections, resulting in the finite-size scaling form
+This scaling is governed by the divergence of a correlation length $\xi \sim |\epsilon - \epsilon_c|^{-\nu_m}$ with $\nu_m$ as another critical exponent.
+For finite-size systems, the order parameter acquires system-size-dependent corrections, resulting in the finite-size scaling form

 where $f[\cdot]$ is a universal scaling function.
 To extract the critical exponents $\zeta_m$ and $\nu_m$, we perform the optimal collapse of $\overline{m}_z(\epsilon)$ over system sizes $N=60$ to $1000$, as shown in Fig.~\ref{fig mag_scaling}(b).
-We utilize finite-size scaling techniques such as \texttt{jaxfss}~\cite{yoneda2023_neural} (or \texttt{pyfssa})~\cite{sorge2015_pyfssa}, optimizing for the best collapse to extract the critical parameters: $ \epsilon_c = 0.128, \, \nu_m = 2.369, \, \zeta_m = -0.156$. and confirm that the DTC-to-trivial transition is continuous.
+We utilize finite-size scaling techniques such as \texttt{jaxfss}~\cite{yoneda2023_neural} (or \texttt{pyfssa}~\cite{sorge2015_pyfssa}), optimizing for the best collapse to extract the critical parameters: $ \epsilon_c = 0.128, \, \nu_m = 2.369, \, \zeta_m = -0.156$. and confirm that the DTC-to-trivial transition is continuous.
 Furthermore, the successful scaling collapse validates $\overline{m}_z(\epsilon)$ as an effective order parameter, situating the observed transition within the broader context of equilibrium-like critical phenomena in periodically driven systems.
+We compare the above results with those obtained through mean-field analysis in the thermodynamic limit in Appendix. \ref{app:classical}, and also verify the value of $\epsilon_c$ through the analysis of Floquet states in Appendix \ref{appFloquet}.